nivshcherb/pong-ject/doc/3_graphics.md

 Pixel   |   Red, green and blue
 Surface |   2D matrix of *Pixel*s

 These classed do not have much required functionality, and are mostly used to encapsulate the information.
-Make sure you have get/set access the fields.
+Make sure you have get/set access to the fields.
 You can add methods as you see fit.

 ## SurfaceWindow